-An International Advisory Council
+- An International Advisory Council

-> - A Senior Leadership Team which serves to advise the Executive Director
+- A Senior Leadership Team which serves to advise the Executive Director

->

-> LPI’s headquarters is located in Uppsala (Sweden) and consists of: the Administration/ and Finance Unit, the Knowledge and Learning Unit, Swedish Engagement, and the Executive Director.
-LPI has offices located in Addis Ababa (Ethiopia), Nairobi (Kenya), Khartoum (Sudan) and in Bukavu (DRC).
+LPI’s headquarters in Uppsala (Sweden) consists of the administration and finance unit, the knowledge and learning unit, Swedish engagement, and the Executive Director.
+LPI has offices in Addis Ababa (Ethiopia), Nairobi (Kenya), Khartoum (Sudan) and in Bukavu (DRC).